 The uptake of CCAM relies on attractive, meaningful offers that address people and societal needs.
-These needs have to be matched with CCAM offers, using broad and highly integrated methodologies, which can be empirical.
+These needs have to be understood in CCAM offers, using broad and highly integrated methodologies, which can be empirical.
 They have to go beyond technical aspects, and enable society to reach targets on decarbonisation and climate change.
 Vision Zero - i.e. no road traffic deaths, and ambitions to increase equity, and to reach prosperity and profitability, are other examples of societal needs that CCAM deployment should be designed to support.
-There is a growing understanding that CCAM services should not limit themselves to the vehicle and infrastructure that allows the transport of persons or goods from point A to point B, but should also ensure that the full purpose of the trip can be achieved.
+There is a growing understanding that CCAM services should not limit themselves to the vehicle and infrastructure that allows the transport of persons or goods from point A to point B within as well as outside metropolitan settings, but should also ensure that the full purpose of the trip can be achieved.

-While demonstrations involving members of the public or stakeholder engagement have been ongoing for some time; user and societal aspects for higher degrees of automation are being explored (e.g. SHOW, Hi-DRIVE, MODI, AWARD, ULTIMO, KIRA86) and are being further developed by two Horizon Europe projects starting in 2022.
-SINFONICA87 will develop strategies, methods and tools to engage CCAM users, citizens, service providers and other stakeholders to collect, understand and structure their needs, desires, and concerns related to CCAM in a manageable and exploitable way.
-MOVE2CCAM88, will engage with citizens across its three prototypical regions to co-create CCAM use cases that respond to their mobility needs.
+While demonstrations involving members of the public or stakeholder engagement have been ongoing for some time; user and societal aspects for higher degrees of automation are being explored (e.g. SHOW, Hi-DRIVE, MODI, AWARD, ULTIMO, KIRA 86) and are being further developed by two Horizon Europe projects starting in 2022.
+SINFONICA 87 will develop strategies, methods and tools to engage CCAM users, citizens, service providers and other stakeholders to collect, understand and structure their needs, desires, and concerns related to CCAM in a manageable and exploitable way.
+MOVE2CCAM^{88,} will engage with citizens across its three prototypical regions to co-create CCAM use cases that respond to their mobility needs.
 MODI is also engaging users (e.g., logistic actors) in investigating key barriers and drivers for using automated transport for logistics.